 Adele Zimmerman hasn’t seen her brother since the night he told her he shot someone in the head.
 When she discovers that the victim was an identical twin, she sets out to find the leftover sibling and anonymously improve his life, as a way of settling her conscience and ridding herself of her second-hand guilt.

-Juice of Half a Lemon is about how people cling to the things they lose, and how belonging can be both liberating and suffocating.
+Juice of Half a Lemon is about identity after loss, and the suffocating nature of belonging.
 It’s about things that can’t be fixed, mistakes that can’t be unmade, and connections that can’t be broken.

-The tone of the story is slightly whimsical, with a bit of dark humour here and there.
-I plan on talking more about the protagonists, tone, P.O.V, inspiration, and editing process in the posts to come!
+The tone of the story is slightly whimsical, with a bit of dark humour.
+I plan on talking more about the protagonists, tone, P.O.V, inspiration, and editing process in the posts to come.

 I hope you found this post interesting, and I wish you the best of luck with whatever you are working on.